 I Have – Who Has? games are fun way to teach and review vocabulary and question structures in your preschool, kindergarten or ESL classroom!
 They are low-prep and also work great as time-filler activities.

 This FARM ANIMALS AND THEIR BABIES pack includes 4 sets of cards in both colour and black line, with Basic and Extension sets so you can choose which best suits your class needs!
 You can adapt them to large or small groups, and choose which skills you want to focus on – use the sets with animal names if you want to help reinforce reading, or the sets without names if you want to focus on vocabulary recall.

 The cards are large and bright, specially designed to appeal to little ones.
 They would make a great addition to Farm Animal units and centres or even as a cute Mother’s Day activity!

 They are also FULLY EDITABLE, so you can easily change the text from U.S English to British English.
-For an explanation of how I use these cards with my kids in class, scroll down the post!
+For an explanation of how I use these cards with my kids in class, see below!

 - Learn and recall vocabulary for farm animals and their young